SamThompson/BubbleActions/README.md

 ####Changing the indicator
-The default indicator is a semi-transparent circle that appears where the last down touch event occurred before showing the BubbleActions.
-You can change this indicator when you build the BubbleActions:
+The default indicator is a semi-transparent circle that appears where the last down touch event occurred before showing the `bubble-actions`.
+You can change this indicator when you build the `bubble-actions`:
 ```
 BubbleActions.on(myView, R.drawable.my_fancy_indicator)
     ... add actions ...